ughodke/Documentation/cloud-and-lan-connected-device-types-developers-guide/building-lan-connected-device-types/building-the-service-manager.rst

     lan discovery urn:schemas-upnp-org:device:ZonePlayer:1

 The protocol is **lan**.
-The unique resource name (URN) is built with the Namespace Identifier (NID) **schemas-upnp-org** and Namespace Specific String (NSS) **device:ZonePlayer:1** according to the `URN Syntax Guide <http://www.ietf.org/rfc/rfc2141.txt>`__.
+The Uniform Resource Name (URN) is built with the Namespace Identifier (NID) **schemas-upnp-org** and Namespace Specific String (NSS) **device:ZonePlayer:1** according to the `URN Syntax Guide <http://www.ietf.org/rfc/rfc2141.txt>`__.

 For Sonos, the device specific search term is **ZonePlayer:1**, but that will change per device.
-The search term for a particular device using UPnP should be published on documentation for the device, but you may also have to contact the manufacturer directly.
+The search term for a particular device using UPnP should be published in the documentation for the device, if not, you may also have to contact the manufacturer directly.
 The above command is typically called in a timing loop.